pablodepas87/MyNotes/Git/CommandList.md

 # Git Command List

+#### INIT A NEW LOCAL REPOSITORY
+The first time if we want to use git is...crete the repository...so to made it we have to use the **init** after we open the terminal into the directory where will be the repository.

+    git init

 #### CLONE REMOTE REPOSITORY
 To clone a remote repository into a current dir we have three methods http, ssh and cli.
 The command ever is made with **git clone** followed by repo link.